Edinburgh Conservation Film Festival

 The Edinburgh Conservation Film Festival is a family-friendly event, founded by Edinburgh Conservation Science (ECoS), a consortium of Scotland-based organisations promoting the inclusion of science into biodiversity conservation management and policy.

-The inaugural festival was held in the spring of 2022 and was a resounding success, so much so that we ran the festival again in 2023 and are doing so again in 2024!
-The festival is 90-minute programme of a selection of short films (approx. 5 minutes) made with the intention of inspiring and engaging a broad audience with stories of positive biodiversity conservation success.
+The inaugural festival was held in the spring of 2022 and was a resounding success, so much so that we have run the festival each year since!
+The festival is 90-minute programme of a selection of short films made with the intention of inspiring and engaging a broad audience with stories of positive biodiversity conservation success.

-This year's festival aims to show people the importance of biodiversity conservation for all of us, and to give agency to individuals to make positive impacts on global biodiversity.
-Each film will convey a positive message of what we can achieve for the benefit of biodiversity conservation and our shared society, highlighting humanity’s their links with the natural world.
+The festival aims to show people the importance of biodiversity conservation for all of us, and to give agency to individuals to make positive impacts on global biodiversity.
+Each film we screen must convey a positive message of what we can achieve for the benefit of biodiversity conservation and our shared society, highlighting humanity’s links with the natural world.

 A film from one of our sponsors - People’s Postcode Lottery